japila-books/apache-spark-internals/docs/rest/ApiRootResource.md

 `getServletHandler` creates a Jetty `ServletHolder` with the resources and providers in `org.apache.spark.status.api.v1` package.
 It then registers the `ServletHolder` to serve `/*` context path (under the `ServletContextHandler` for `/api`).

-`getServletHandler` requests `UIRootFromServletContext` to link:spark-api-UIRootFromServletContext.adoc#setUiRoot[setUiRoot] with the `ServletContextHandler` and the input link:spark-api-UIRoot.adoc[UIRoot].
+`getServletHandler` requests `UIRootFromServletContext` to spark-api-UIRootFromServletContext.md#setUiRoot[setUiRoot] with the `ServletContextHandler` and the input spark-api-UIRoot.md[UIRoot].

-NOTE: `getServletHandler` is used when link:spark-webui-SparkUI.adoc#initialize[SparkUI] and xref:spark-history-server:HistoryServer.adoc#initialize[HistoryServer] are requested to initialize.
+NOTE: `getServletHandler` is used when spark-webui-SparkUI.md#initialize[SparkUI] and spark-history-server:HistoryServer.md#initialize[HistoryServer] are requested to initialize.